pslucas0212/Part-3-Preparing-Content-on-Satellite/README.md

 [Tutorial Menu](https://github.com/pslucas0212/RedHat-Satellite-VM-Provisioning-to-vSphere-Tutorial)

-Part 3: Preparing Content on Satellite

 In the section we will configure Satellite to manage content for our RHEL environment.
 We will enable RHEL repositories on Satellite and define a RHEL lifecycle.

 ### Adding Software Repositories to Satellite.

-We will be only using RHEL 8 content for this tutorial, but we will enable both RHEL 7 and RHEL 8 repositoires to Satellite for practice.
+We will be only using RHEL 8 content for this tutorial, but we will enable both RHEL 7 and RHEL 8 repositories to Satellite for practice.

-Login to the Satellite console and on the side menu navigate to Conent -> Red Hat Repositories.
-Make sure that your organization and location is set Operations Department and moline.
+Login to the Satellite console and on the side menu navigate to Content -> Red Hat Repositories.
+Make sure that your organization and location is set to the Operations Department and moline.
 Remember Organization and Location are located in the upper left area of the Satellite console

 ![Content -> Red Hat Repositories](/images/sat15.png)